Australia extends border closure until June

-Canberra [Australia], March 3 (ANI/Xinhua): The Australian government has extended the nation's international border ban until June.
+Canberra, March 3 (IANS) The Australian government on Wednesday announced that it has extended the nation's international border ban until June.

-Greg Hunt, the minister for health, announced on Tuesday afternoon that the human bio-security emergency period, which was introduced in March 2020, has been extended until June 17 to "ensure the Australian government has the powers to take any necessary measures to continue to prevent and control COVID-19."
+Health Minister Greg Hunt said that the human biosecurity emergency period, which was introduced in March 2020, has been extended until June 17 to "ensure the Australian government has the powers to take any necessary measures to continue to prevent and control Covid-19", reports Xinhua news agency.

-The extension means that Australia's borders could have been closed to international travellers except citizens and residents for about 450 days.
+The extension means that Australia's borders will be closed to international travellers except citizens and residents for about 450 days.

 Australians have also been banned from leaving the country without an exemption during that period.